 2. Efficient Inventory Management

 - Regularly monitor your inventory and use a "first-in, first-out" system to ensure that older ingredients get used before they spoil.
 This means the first ingredients in storage are the first you use in dishes.
 That makes it less likely for ingredients to sit long enough to spoil.
+Check out our free restaurant inventory template in Excel and Google Sheets.

 3. Employee Training and Education